-- WSU students already enrolled should engage ODS as soon as they have identified a need.
+- Currently enrolled WSU students should connect with ODS as soon as a need for accommodation arises.

-Once accommodations are established, they are applied proactively, rather than retroactively, so planning ahead is very important.
-The steps below outline the process for requesting disability accommodations at WSU.
-(Please Note: It could take a few weeks to initiate this process, based on a number of factors, such as the availability of appropriate documentation, scheduling availability, and the nature of a student’s requests.)
+(Please Note: It could take a few weeks to initiate this process, based on a number of factors, such as the availability of appropriate documentation, scheduling availability, and the nature of a student’s request.)

 Step 1: Complete the Online Student Application